Skip to main content

 " Yes, all husbands have so much work.
 Mine leaves at dawn, for the Panchayat, he is one of them.
 Then he often goes out of the village for work...."

 " What kind of work?"
-Ajabde inquired.
+Ajabdeh inquired.

-" He says I won't understand so I don't ask."
+" He says I won't understand, so I don't ask."
 The old lady smiled. " I am making Churma, do you want some?"

 " No, No...
 I...
 Your house looks very clean and decorated."